Video rental shop: 1970s

 The world's oldest business renting out copies of movies for private use was a film reel rental shop opened by Eckhard Baum in Kassel, Germany in the summer of 1975.
 Baum collected movies on Super 8 film as a hobby and lent pieces of his collection to friends and acquaintances.
 Because they showed great interest in his films, he came up with the idea of renting out films as a sideline.
 Over the years, videotapes and optical discs were added to the range.
-Baum still operates the business as of September 2015 and was portrayed in the June 2006 documentary film Eckis Welt by Olaf Saumer.
+As of April 2023, Baum still operates the business; the business was portrayed in the June 2006 documentary film Eckis Welt by Olaf Saumer.

 The first professionally managed video rental store in the U.S., Video Station, was opened by George Atkinson in December 1977 at 12011 Wilshire Boulevard in Los Angeles.
-After 20th Century Fox had signed an agreement with Magnetic Video founder Andre Blay to license him 50 of their titles for sale directly to consumers, amongst them Butch Cassidy and the Sundance Kid, M*A*S*H, Hello, Dolly!, Patton, The French Connection, The King And I and The Sound Of Music, Atkinson bought all the titles in both VHS and Beta formats, and offered them for rent.
+After 20th Century Fox had signed an agreement with Magnetic Video founder Andre Blay to license him 50 of their titles for sale directly to consumers, amongst them Butch Cassidy and the Sundance Kid, M*A*S*H, Hello, Dolly!, Patton, The French Connection, The King and I and The Sound of Music, Atkinson bought all the titles in both VHS and Beta formats, and offered them for rent.
 Such stores led to the creation of video rental chains such as West Coast Video, Blockbuster Video, and Rogers Video in the 1980s.

-Sony released its first commercially available video recorders in the United States on June 7, 1975, and the following year, on October 25, 1976, Universal and Disney filed a lawsuit against Sony in the case known as Sony Corp. of America v.
+Sony released its first commercially available video recorders in the United States on June 7, 1975; the following year, on October 25, 1976, Universal and Disney filed a lawsuit against Sony in the case known as Sony Corp. of America v.
 Universal City Studios, Inc. The two studios tried to ban the sales of VCRs, and later the rental of movies, which would have destroyed the video rental business in the US.
 Justice Harry Blackmun sided with the studios, while Justice John Paul Stevens ruled in Sony's favor.
-Eventually, on January 17, 1984, the Supreme Court overruled the U.S. 9th Circuit Court of Appeals after Justice Sandra Day O’Connor changed her mind, leading to a 5-to-4 ruling.
+Eventually, on January 17, 1984, the Supreme Court overruled the U.S. 9th Circuit Court of Appeals after Justice Sandra Day O'Connor changed her mind, leading to a 5-to-4 ruling.